-The fair value of the sites in operation was determined by management based on a multi-period projection and Discounted Cash Flow ('DCF') model.

-In the current year, the fair value of the other sites was determined based on multi-period projection and Discounted Cash Flow model, similar to the sites in operation, which based on the information available is deemed to be more suitable.
+The fair value of the sites in operation was determined by management based on a multi-period projection and Discounted Cash Flow ('DCF') model (2023-2031).
+The fair value of the other sites was determined based on multi-period projection and Discounted Cash Flow model, similar to the sites in operation, which based on the information available is deemed to be more suitable.